More about the NISE Network Product Development Process

 - Appropriate permissions, credits, and acknowledgement

-NISE Network products for museum visitors are prototyped and evaluated with their target audience as an integral part of the development process.
+- NISE Network products for museum visitors are prototyped and evaluated with their target audience as an integral part of the development process.
 Formative evaluation and Team-Based Inquiry approaches help ensure that programs, exhibits, and other visitor experiences are accessible, engaging, and educationally effective.
-Many products go through several rounds of evaluation and improvement before they are distributed.- Learn more about Evaluation and Team-Based Inquiry
+Products go through several rounds of evaluation and improvement before they are distributed.

-The NISE Network regularly solicits partner input and feedback about our educational materials to ensure future public engagement materials and professional development resources are useful for our partners.
+- The NISE Network regularly solicits partner input and feedback about our educational materials to ensure future public engagement materials and professional learning resources are useful for our partners.

 Content Maps and Learning Frameworks